jagdeep-manik/OggTranscoder/release/README.md

 };
 ```

 Here is sample code that loads an ogg file and plays it through AVAudioPlayer.
+Note that your code must be written in **Objective-C++**.
+Rename your *.m file to *.mm to use the functions.
+To use it in Swift, I usually just construct a bridge (I write a wrapper function in Objective-C++, and import it in my bridging header).
 ```objective-c
 /* Load the source ogg file */
 NSMutableData *oggData = [[NSMutableData alloc] initWithContentsOfFile:@"Epoq-Lepidoptera.ogg"];